awsdocs/aws-cloud9-user-guide/doc_source/lambda-functions.md

    + Choose the function you want to upload, and then choose **Deploy the selected Lambda function** \(the button with the arrow that faces up\)\.
 ![\[Upload command in the Lambda section of the AWS Resources window\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/console-lambda-upload.png)

-## Convert a Lambda Function to a Serverless Application<a name="lambda-functions-convert-to-sam"></a>
+## Convert a Lambda function to a serverless application<a name="lambda-functions-convert-to-sam"></a>

 If the local version of an existing Lambda function in your AWS Cloud9 development environment isn't already part of a serverless application, you can use the AWS Cloud9 IDE to convert that function into a serverless application\.
 You can then use the AWS SAM template file for that serverless application to create additional supporting AWS resources for your function\.
 For more information, see the [AWS Serverless Application Model \(AWS SAM\)](https://github.com/awslabs/serverless-application-model) repository on GitHub\.

 To convert the local version of an existing Lambda function into a serverless application, you must first import the remote version of the function into your AWS Cloud9 development environment, if the function isn't already there\.
-See [Import a Lambda Function](#lambda-functions-import)\.
+See [Import a Lambda function](#lambda-functions-import)\.

 1. In the **Lambda** section of the **AWS Resources** window, expand the **Local Functions** list, if it isn't already expanded\.